Fur farming: France

 On 29 September 2020, Environment Minister Barbara Pompili announced that France's four remaining mink farms would be closed within the next 5 years.

 Lithuania

 On 21 September 2023, Lithuanian parliament Seimas adopted a law banning fur farming by 2027.
 Owners of fur farms will be compensated, but the size of the compensations has been the subject of complaints from the business community.
 They will be paid 3 euros per animal in the first year, 2 euros per animal in the second year and one euro in the final year.
 The government will also compensate redundancy payments for farm workers and cover costs related to the demolition of buildings, the destruction of equipment and waste management.

+Iceland

+Iceland's fur farming industry has rapidly declined over the past decade, from a peak of 43 fur farms in 2013 to just one fur farm remaining operational as of 2026.

+The Icelandic government is facing pressure to ban fur farming following an undercover investigation in November 2025 that exposed widespread animal welfare violations at three fur farms.
+These farms have subsequently closed down due to financial reasons, but a Freedom of Information request to Iceland's veterinary authority suggests there are similar animal welfare concerns at Iceland's remaining operational fur farm.

+The recent investigation into animal welfare violations at Icelandic fur farms has prompted Iceland Fashion Week to announce a fur-free policy, aligning with major fashion weeks in Copenhagen, London and New York City.